Beatso/Schubert/README.md

 To clear a voice channel role type `^vcrole clear [voice-channel-id]`.
 If `voice-channel-id` is omitted, the role will be for all voice channels in the server.

-If you ever need a link back to this page, use the command `^help`.
+If you ever need to see these instructions, use the command `^help`.

 ## Links